Oral Health Sciences, M.S.

 About the Program

-The M.S. in Oral Health Sciences program is designed to meet the needs of those who wish to pursue an advanced science degree.
+The MS in Oral Health Sciences program is designed to meet the needs of those who wish to pursue an advanced science degree.
 This flexible program allows students to choose either to survey a range of oral health disciplines or to pursue an interest in one particular discipline.
-Students may pursue a Clinical Specialty Track, a Clinical Internship Track, or a Non-Clinical Track.
+Students may select a Clinical Specialty Track, a Clinical Internship Track, or a Non-Clinical Internship Track.
 Each track requires completion of 30 credits of coursework, with an emphasis on producing a scholarly work that demonstrates mastery of the scientific method and creation of new knowledge.

-The M.S. in Oral Health Sciences provides advanced education on the structure, development, and function of oral tissues, their interrelationships, and their relation to other organ systems in both health and disease.
-Emphasis is on gaining advanced understanding of oral and craniofacial structures and their function in health and disease, as well as application of modern biological principles and research techniques in the diagnosis, treatment, and prevention of oral and craniofacial diseases and anomalies.
+The MS in Oral Health Sciences provides advanced education on the structure, development and function of oral tissues, their interrelationships, and their relation to other organ systems in both health and disease.
+Emphasis is on gaining advanced understanding of oral and craniofacial structures and their function in health and disease, as well as application of modern biological principles and research techniques in the diagnosis, treatment and prevention of oral and craniofacial diseases and anomalies.

 - advance knowledge and understanding in the scientific field of oral health sciences;